• Skip to content

 1. Job loss: If you lose your job and primary source of income, an emergency fund can help you cover your expenses while you take time to look!
 The other major benefit here is that you won’t be forced to take the first job you find, but you may be able to take your time finding the right job.

-2. Avoid new debt: An emergency fund can help you avoid taking on debt in case of emergencies.
+2. Avoid new debt: An emergency fund can help you avoid taking on credit card debt in case of emergencies.
+When you have enough money in your account, you won’t have to take on debt to cover emergencies.

-3. Avoid defaulting on debt:If you already have debt such as a car loan or mortgage, then an emergency fund can help you avoid going into default.
+3. Avoid defaulting on debt:If you already have debt such as a car loan, credit card, or mortgage, then an emergency fund can help you avoid paying the debt late and accumulating more in interest.

 4. Less stress: There’s no question that a fully funded emergency fund can be a huge peace of mind.
 If you know that you and your family have a few months of expenses saved up, then you’ll be way less stressed.